1. To find organizations on an issue, use the site:.org or site:.gov search code at Google. Or add "advocacy" to the search keywords

 Resource URL: http://search.ebscohost.com/login.aspx?authtype=ip,uid&profile=ehost&defaultdb=rzh

-Subjects: Communication, Communication Disorders, Medicine, Nursing & Medicine, Public Health
+Subjects: Communication, Communication Disorders, Medicine, Nursing, Public Health

 Type: Indexes / Catalogs